marcosjom/lib-ixtli-render/README.md

 It offers a pre-shaders style fixed pipeline for simple rendering, and allows custom shaders implementation (including for compute).

+# Status

+[!IMPORTANT]
+This is a work-in-progress project, with core and Metal-API already implemented.
+Progress/status of features are mentioned below.

 # Licence

 MIT, see LICENSE file